Learner Support

 Our team of Additional Learning Support Workers are on hand to support you if you have a learning difficulty and/or disability.
 You could receive 1:1 support in every class and additional time with your Support Worker to help you complete assignments and course work outside of timetabled sessions.

-We work with a range of local services who can also provide support for learners with visual or hearing impairments, including signers and scribes.
+We work with a range of local services who can also provide support for learners with visual or hearing impairments.

 Please let us know as soon as possible if you wish to have learning support.
 We will discuss your needs and how best we can support you.